-You can catch the action today on Fox Sports 1 and NHRA.tv.
+You can catch the action all weekend on the Fox network, Fox Sports 1, and NHRA.tv.

 Whether you’re in Pomona, Indianapolis, or anywhere else around the world, you can follow NHRA on Twitter, Facebook, and Instagram to get a closer look at the action.

 Need more?
 Check out some of the links below to get connected to everything NHRA Drag Racing.